Stuycs-K/finalprojectapcs-3-liu-simon-lei-james/DEVLOG-Amy.md

 ### 2025-06-04 - balancing
 I tweaked some code and balanced the unit stats.
 I also wrote up the README.
 I was unable to work at home due to junior prom.

+### 2025-06-05 - moved Weapon to character, implemented weapon triangle and hit chances
+To help with implementing the weapon triangle, I've moved over the weapon methods to the Character class.
+The weapon triangle is a mechanic in Fire Emblem where swords, axes, and lances are all more effective against the next weapon but less effective against the previous.
+This is due to both an increase in weapon might and hit rate during combat.
+Speaking of hit rate, I have implemented that as well.
+The formula is copied over from Fire Emblem, calculated mainly through the attacker's skill, their weapon's hit, and their enemy's avoid.
+I may add a luck stat to add to avoid, if I do then I may implement a critical hit rate formula.